Alejogb1/job-board/blog-data/how-to-create-a-bigquery-connection-from-airflow-ui.md

 To configure this in Airflow’s UI, navigate to the "Admin" section and select "Connections."
 Then, hit the “Create” button.
 From the connection type dropdown, select “Google Cloud Platform.”
 You’ll now face several fields requiring your attention.
 Here's a breakdown of the important ones:

-* **Conn Id:** This is the logical name by which your connection will be referenced in your DAG definitions.
+- **Conn Id:** This is the logical name by which your connection will be referenced in your DAG definitions.
 I'd typically stick with something descriptive, like `bigquery_default`, or if connecting to a specific project, `bigquery_project_x`, for better organization.
-* **Conn Type:** As I mentioned, select "Google Cloud Platform."
+- **Conn Type:** As I mentioned, select "Google Cloud Platform."
 This selection will present a set of specific fields relevant to Google’s infrastructure.
-* **Project Id:** Enter the google cloud project id associated with the BigQuery resources.
+- **Project Id:** Enter the google cloud project id associated with the BigQuery resources.
 This is the key that identifies the project within the gcp ecosystem.
-* **Keyfile path:** This is the path within the Airflow environment where the json service account key file is stored.
-It is *critical* that this file be accessible to the airflow worker processes.
+- **Keyfile path:** This is the path within the Airflow environment where the json service account key file is stored.
+It is _critical_ that this file be accessible to the airflow worker processes.
 This path can be relative to the Airflow DAGs folder, or an absolute path accessible within the container.
-* **Keyfile JSON:** *Do not* paste the json content directly here.
+- **Keyfile JSON:** _Do not_ paste the json content directly here.
 Use the file path above instead.
 This ensures better security by avoiding storing sensitive credentials directly within the database records.
-* **Scopes:** This is where you specify the permissions Airflow requires.
+- **Scopes:** This is where you specify the permissions Airflow requires.
 Usually, you'll need `https://www.googleapis.com/auth/bigquery` for typical BigQuery operations, as well as `https://www.googleapis.com/auth/cloud-platform` if you plan on doing other gcp related operations within your DAG.

 Once you have all those parameters set, clicking “Test” is highly recommended.
 This will trigger a validation process ensuring Airflow can establish a connection using the supplied credentials.
 It’s a good sanity check to confirm everything is configured properly before you move forward.
 If you're dealing with network restrictions, or are behind some kind of proxy, you'll need to add additional settings within airflow.cfg.
 For example, a `proxy_host` setting.

-Okay, let’s dive into some practical examples.
+, let’s dive into some practical examples.

 **Example 1: Simple Query Execution**